 HBCU fans should be demanding greater investment in HBCUs instead of rebuking Sanders

 The inevitable finally occurred in Black college sports.
 Deion Sanders, the head coach for Jackson State University, decided to take his coaching talents to the University of Colorado in a Power Five football conference.
-Honestly, no one should be surprised that this occurred, but public opinions are deeply divided.
+No one should be surprised that this occurred, but public opinions are deeply divided.

-Some HBCU fans are grateful for the work that Sanders did for the Jackson State program and wish him well at the University of Colorado.
-Others are angry that Sanders did not stay long enough to live up to their expectations.
-Carron J. Phillips, a senior writer for Deadspin, illuminates the feelings of those who are livid with Sanders.
+Some HBCU fans are grateful for Sanders's work for the Jackson State program and wish him well at the University of Colorado.
+Others are angry that Sanders did not stay long enough to meet their expectations.
+Carron J. Phillips, a senior writer for Deadspin, illuminates the feelings of those livid with Sanders.

 In fact, Sanders sold himself so well that most fans could not recognize that he was selling himself because they were probably blinded by the increased attention that HBCU sports were getting.

 Coaches at every school on every level sell themselves, however.
 Sanders just did it better than every other coach.
 Sanders' mistake, though, was not tempering the expectations of the most fervent HBCU fans.
 Sanders set the bar extremely high in his initial statements after accepting the job at Jackson State University.

 This program is going to assist every other program.
 If you need a dog to help you recruit, you better believe I’m here for you.
 We’re going to win.
 We’re going to look good while we win.
 We’re going to have a good time while we win, with the Sonic Boom.
 This is a marriage made in heaven.
 Do you believe?

 Later, Sanders went on 60 Minutes and gave an interview, claiming that God summoned him to Jackson State University.
 “I truly believe with all my heart and soul that God called me collect (laugh), and I had to accept the charges,” said Sanders.